Lost Little Lambs Rest Your Hand In His

 This lost little lamb was a bouncy overzealous middle schooler who did not attend church but was a regular attendee at youth events.
-Our world is full of our statistical these children as they pour into our homes, schools, and churches lost in their eyes is the future.
-Behind their giggles and laughter, is the heart of glass shattering in the midst of their chaotic joy that hides their stories.
+Our world is full of our statistical these children as they pour into our homes, schools, and churches lost in their eyes in the future.
+Behind their giggles and laughter, is the heart of glass shattering amid their chaotic joy that hides their stories.

 Such joy and even giddiness were her covering.
 She finally releases the pent-up emotion as she lands on the fluffy woman and remains very close.
 She unloads her litany of events from her previous week since their last meeting.
 She stays close at first until she connects to her little posse of friends that love her for being her.

-She has shared her secrets with only a few, and for those that she has allowed in, they want her bubble last as long as possible.
+She shares her secrets with only a few, those she allows in want her bubble last as long as possible.
 Yes, the balloon must pop, but not yet, at least not for the typical two hours of youth activity and sermon message prepared for the likes of her.
-At last, the lamb is home surrounded by love, if only for a few hours in her week.
+At last, the little lamb, home surrounded by love, if only for a few hours in her week.

 Are you a lost lamb?

 How many of us are like this little lamb, running from the groping snares of this world seeking comfort in God’s message?
 How important is it for those of us who understand the Master’s love, to share the message of peace that comes from taking Him with you when you leave the gatherings of His people?
-Taking His love and light to others from the places of worship where you find the teachings of His word is what we are called to do.
+Bringing love and light to others from places of worship where you find the teachings of His word is what it calls us to do.
 How essential to impress upon those lost lambs that He is the light of the world and wherever you go, so will He go?